z-jxy/ldap3/README.md

 The 0.12 branch contains basic NTLM support, removes deprecated functions, and updates the depnedencies and documentation.
 The earliest Rust version which can be used with NTLM is 1.85.0; without NTLM, 1.82.0 will work.
-The only breaking change is the use of feature flags when building with Rustls.
+The only breaking changes are the use of feature flags when building with Rustls and the removal of the deprecated `ldap_str_unescape()` function.

 The 0.11 branch is now in maintenance mode, and 0.10 is retired.
 If you're using GSSAPI and compiling with Rust 1.78.0 or later, upgrade to 0.11.5.